Elan73/A_Star_Pathfinding/README.md

 // Click second square for ending position

 // Draw maze.
 NOTE: If you make the maze impossible, the program will run until it can no longer continue.
 Then it will stop.

+// Space bar to start, "C" to clear BUT ONLY AFTER PROGRAM RUNS.